Effective: May 3, 2021

 - Determining if a violation has been committed

-The T&S Team investigates specifically alleged violations and does not take into consideration the individuals involved.
+The T&S Board investigates specifically alleged violations and does not take into consideration the individuals involved.
 The team reviews alleged violations and makes a determination based on the evidence available.
 The team may seek additional information to either (1) enhance situational context and/or (2) understand a party’s intent.

 - A member reports another member’s Code of Conduct violation to the Trust & Safety online form.